Courses

 • Speed is the distance covered in unit time whereas velocity is the displacement covered in unit time.

-• Difference between distance and displacement- Distance, which is a scalar quantity deals with the total area covered by an object, whereas, a displacement which is a vector quantity deals with the change in the position of the object.
+• Difference between distance and displacement- Distance, which is a scalar quantity that deals with the total area covered by an object, whereas, displacement which is a vector quantity deals with the change in the position of the object.
 The distance can never be zero, whereas, displacement can become zero)

 • Speed is a scalar quantity and velocity is a vector.

-• Speed only determines the magnitude that is how fast is a body moving whereas velocity determines the direction also that is in which direction the body is moving.
+• Speed only determines the magnitude that is how fast a body is moving whereas velocity determines the direction also that is in which direction the body is moving.

 • Speed is the rate of change of distance whereas velocity is the rate of change of displacement.